omz/AppSales-Mobile/README.md

 Because there is no API to access some parts of iTunes Connect, AppSales scrapes [itunesconnect.apple.com](https://itunesconnect.apple.com).
 This means that even small changes on this website can break some functionality.
 In most cases, this is easy to fix and I'll try to make a new version available here.
 The report download itself uses Apple's auto-ingestion interface to iTunes Connect and should generally be unaffected by changes to the website.

-##Push Notifications
-Because sales reports are not always available at the same time, I run a web service to send out push notifications when the daily reports have been generated.

-You can get a notification when new reports are available with the free [Boxcar](http://itunes.apple.com/us/app/boxcar/id321493542) app.
-Boxcar can also be installed directly from the settings in AppSales.

-If AppSales is installed, opening the push notification will automatically trigger the download of new reports but you can also use the push service without AppSales being installed.
-To do so, install [Boxcar](http://itunes.apple.com/us/app/boxcar/id321493542) and just add AppSales from the list of services in Boxcar.

-Except for the total number of subscribers, I don't collect any data with the push service.
-You can stop receiving notifications at any time by simply removing AppSales from Boxcar.

 ##About
 You can follow me on Twitter for updates on the development: [@olemoritz](http://twitter.com/olemoritz)